AnyChart/docs.anychart.com/Stock_Charts/Series/Step_Line.md

 {sample}STOCK\_Step\_Line\_03{sample}

-This sample is a great demonstration of the series managing failure.
-Now look at the next sample, where the same series are put in the different plots.
+Now look at the next sample, where the series are put in the different plots.

 ```
 // set the series